 If you get stuck, you might want to review the problem on page 1.
 You can also take a look at our lesson on writing algebraic expressions for some tips on translating written words into math.

 Try completing this problem on your own.
-When you're done, scroll down to check your answer and see an explanation of the steps.
+When you're done, move on to the next page to check your answer and see an explanation of the steps.

 A single ticket to the fair costs $8.
 A family pass costs $25 more than half of that.
 How much does a family pass cost?

 Here's another problem to do on your own.
-Like with the last problem, you can find the answer and explanation to this one below.
+As with the last problem, you can find the answer and explanation to this one on the next page.